osg-htc/user-documentation/documentation/overview/account_setup/connect-access.md

 5. In the Multi-Factor Authentication box, follow the instructions (scan the QR code with your TOTP client)

+**Important: after setting up multi-factor authentication using your TOTP client, you will need to wait 15 minutes before logging in.**

 ## Logging In

 After following the steps above to upload your key and set up multi factor authentication, once